 The discount rate used to measure the total pension liability was 3.98% and 4.90% as of June 30, 2016 and 2015, respectively.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the contribution rate in the most recent fiscal year.
 The State employer contributed 30% of the actuarially determined contributions and the local employers contributed 100% of their actuarially determined contributions.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2034.
 Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2034, and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.
-More information on mortality other assumptions. investment policies. be found rates and and can at www.state.nj.us/treasury/pensions/annrprts.shtml.
+More information on mortality rates and other assumptions, and investment policies, can be found at www.state.ni.us/treasury/pensions/annrprts.shtml.